Marieke van Doorninck > co-chair

 Farah Salka > board member

-Farah Salka is a feminist activist based in Lebanon.
-She is the Co-founder and General Coordinator of the Anti-Racism Movement and works on organising with migrant communities in Lebanon, and mostly domestic workers and on issues of racism and discrimination.
-She is involved with the Migrant Community Center(s) in Lebanon and she is a Human Rights Education Advisor and Trainer.
+Farah is a feminist activist based in Lebanon.
+She is the Executive Director of the Anti-Racism Movement and works on organizing with migrant communities, asylum seekers and mostly domestic workers and on issues of racism, discrimination and labor rights.
+She is involved with the Migrant Community Center(s) and is a Human Rights Education Adviser and Trainer.

-Tracey is Australian and lives in Brisbane, Australia.
+Tracey is an indigenous woman and lives in Wellington, New Zealand.